lebsockdeborah/notes/README.md

 Another piece of wisdom to keep in mind is the importance of communication and collaboration with your team.
 Programming can be a solitary task, but often, the best solutions come from open discussion and sharing ideas.
 Make sure to reach out to your colleagues and discuss potential solutions, even if you think you have a great idea.
 They may have something even better to contribute.
  - 来自助手的答案

+# 2023-11-23
+- "Today's programming wisdom is to write code that is easy to understand and maintain.
+This means using clear and descriptive variable names, writing concise and well-structured functions, and commenting your code thoroughly.
+Remember, code is read more often than it is written, so make sure it's readable for yourself and others who may need to work on it in the future."